michaelalex94536/GRCProjects/README.md

 ### Project descriptions

 #### Signal_generator
+Real and complex signals are generated and displayed in the time- and frequency domains.
+No external hardware is required for this project.

 #### DTMF_generator
 The "DTMF_generator" project generates DTMF (Touch-Tone) signals, displays them in the time and frequency domains, and plays the Touch-Tones using the PC speaker.
 No external hardware is required for this project.